VladimirCores/Flutter-PureMVC-CounterRecorder/framework/lib/src/inject/README.md

 While technically, _yes_ (`package:inject` is framework and platform agnostic), the existing dependency injection framework in AngularDart is better suited for the idioms of that framework.
-We welcome experimentation and new ideas, though!
+We welcome experimentation and ideas, though!

 ### Can I use this with server-side Dart?